-Sadly, all too often complications are spotted too late and babies’ lives cannot be saved, as Catherine recalls with sorrow:
+Sadly, all too often complications are spotted too late - and babies’ lives can't be saved.

 “When we lose a baby, I have to shed tears.
 I'm a mother, too.
 I have three children.
 I know how it feels.
 Most times you do not cry in front of them.
 I will just go to my office, because it tells on you as the midwife.
 Your responsibility is to save the mother and the child.
 And if the child dies, you did not do your job for the mother.”